Lenovo ThinkPad X1 Carbon Gen 7

 About battery life, the ThinkPad X1 Carbon Gen 7’s power-off time is admirably long, at least as measured by our battery summary test…

-The system lasted more than 14 hours on this test, which involves playing a local 720p video file at 50 percent screen brightness on a loop in airplane mode.
-That requires less processing power, so if you’re doing more typical tasks like browsing the web or converting files, you’ll likely experience a different outcome.
+The system lasted more than 14 hours in this test, where you’re basically running a local 720p video file on repeat at 50 percent screen brightness, and yeah airplane mode on.
+It needs less processing power, so it kind of makes sense that if you’re doing more normal chores like browsing the web or converting files, you’ll probably get another kind of result.
 The same goes for the 4K version — Lenovo itself warns that it won’t last as long as its 1080p sibling.
 4K monitors tend to consume more power.

 The best laptop for business